Circle action, lower bound of fixed points and characteristic numbers: Introduction

+In transformation group theory, it is a classical and important topic to study various topological obstructions (such as the vanishing or non-vanishing of certain characteristic numbers) to the existence of non-trivial circle actions on manifolds with specified properties.

+Recently, some papers (\cite{FR}, \cite{LL1}, \cite{LL2}, \cite{PT}) are concerned with the least number of fixed points of circle action on manifolds, and their proofs share some similarity.
+The main purpose of this note is to unify the results in the above-mentioned papers into the framework of equivariant cohomology, which allows us to treat various results simultaneously.

+Our paper is organized as follows.
+In Section \ref{section2}, after introducing some necessary symbols and notation related to equivariant cohomology, we will prove some properties based on the Localization Theorem.
+As applications of these properties,we give some examples in Section \ref{section3}, which are main results of (\cite{FR}, \cite{LL1}, \cite{LL2}, \cite{PT}) and can be derived from our properties in Section \ref{section2}.
+In addition to these examples, some related remarks are also given in this section.

-Throughout this paper, all manifolds mentioned are connected, smooth, closed and oriented and all circle actions on manifolds are smooth.
-When we say an almost-complex manifold $(M^{2n},J)$ and a circle action on it, we mean that the manifold are closed and taken the canonical orientation and the circle action preserves the almost-complex structure $J$.
+Throughout the following two sections, all $S^1$-manifolds mentioned are connected, smooth, closed and oriented and all circle actions on such manifolds are smooth.
+When we say an $S^1$-almost-complex manifold $(M^{2n},J)$, we mean that the manifold is closed and given the canonical orientation and the circle action preserves the almost-complex structure $J$.
 We use superscripts to denote the \emph{real} dimensions of the manifolds.

-In transformation group theory, it is a classical and important topic to study various topological obstructions (such as the vanishing or non-vanishing of certain characteristic numbers) to the existence of non-trivial $S^1$-actions on manifolds with specified properties (for example, \cite{AH},\cite{Di},\cite{KU},\cite{LL1},\cite{LL2} etc.).